-Making a Dessert Fruit Pizza has been on my bucket list foorrreeeeveeer.
-Well, CHECK.
+Making a Dessert Fruit Pizza was on my bucket list foorrreeeeveeer and then I finally made it last summer.
+CHECK.
 Done and done.
-And I’m so glad I finally made it, because it did not disappoint!
+And I’m so glad, because it did not disappoint!

 It’s a labor of love, though.
 Fruit Pizza, while easy (I swear!), still has several steps and not something that you can just whip up in 30 minutes, or decide to make at the last minute.
-Which is why I’ve put it off for so long.
+Which is why I had put it off for so long.

 Dessert Fruit Pizza is definitely something that turns heads at a summer get together.

-It’s basically a gigantic sugar cookie, covered with a luscious cream cheese spread, and topped with beautiful fresh fruit.
+It’s basically a gigantic sugar cookie or tart, covered with a luscious cream cheese spread, and topped with beautiful fresh fruit.
 What’s not to love?